Just Launched

 No High Risk Work Licence is required.
 The Double Deep is a pedestrian-operated walk-behind machine, so it sits outside the LF and LO licence classes that apply to ride-on counterbalance forklifts in Australia.
 Training is still required: under WHS regulations the operator needs documented training and a verification of competency on file.
 Hyworth runs a short on-site induction at handover.

-Around 2.45m pallet-to-pallet — almost a full metre narrower than the 3.0–3.2m a ride-on double-deep reach truck needs.
-Exact figures depend on pallet length, fork length and sideshift use, so the spec sheet’s right-angle stacking figure is the safe reference.
+Around 2.45m pallet-to-pallet — almost a full metre narrower than the 3.0–3.5m a ride-on double-deep reach truck needs.
+Exact figures depend on pallet length, fork length and sideshift use, so the spec sheet’s figure is the safe reference.
 If you’re mid-fitout, specifying 2.45m aisles now locks in the density gain for the life of the install.

 It does the same job — double-deep racking access — in a walk-behind form factor, in a narrower aisle, with no licence, at roughly half the capital cost.
 A ride-on still wins on raw throughput, very heavy loads and high-volume distribution-centre duty cycles where licensed operators and 3.2m aisles are already in place.
 For everyone else who wanted double-deep but couldn’t justify the ride-on, this is the machine that was missing.